-New and innovative business models that would benefit both the businesses and the consumers would be the key driver for the success of IoT, believes RR Bipin, VP-Digital Services-IoT, Product Engineering Business, Tata Elxsi.
-In an interaction with CXOtoday, he mentioned connected machines, digitized healthcare and cyber security as some of the IoT Trends that will be seen in 2017.
+New and innovative business models that would benefit both the businesses and the consumers would be the key driver for the success of IoT, believe RR Bipin, VP-Digital Services-IoT, Product Engineering Business, Tata Elxsi.
+In an interaction with CXOtoday, he mentioned connected machines, digitized healthcare, and cybersecurity as some of the IoT Trends that will be seen in 2017.

 Bipin stated that the Internet of Things has the potential to offer significant benefits to both businesses and consumers, and some form of it is already available around us in the form of connected devices like the Nest thermostats.

 Iot is breaking fresh ground for car manufacturers by introducing entirely new layers to the traditional concept of a car.
 This upgrade in the form of smart, connected cars comes as a revolutionary way for us to drive and stay in touch with the world around us.
 The same can be said about healthcare, which is undergoing a huge transformation in a bid to move towards affordable, accessible, and quality care.

 In order to maintain a competitive advantage, organizations will have to leverage the potential of IoT and adopt IoT driven systems and processes that heavily relies on patient participation and subsequent data analysis by microprocessors and microcontrollers, is set to change the way health services are delivered.

 However, he also said that customer spending on such devices has a sluggish growth mainly owing to the costs.
 "Businesses are still skeptical about reaping the benefits of IoT and the commercial value that it would bring.
 People are comparing the price of devices with the potential savings and often choosing to keep their cash in their pockets," he said.